Sigmarik/list_implementation/CONTRIBUTING.md

 //// Unimportant comments.
 ```
-Function, class, structure, macro and file descriptions should be written compatible with the newest doxygen standart and marked as
+Function, class, structure, macro and file descriptions should be written compatible with the newest doxygen standard and marked as
 ```
 /**
  * @brief
  * Briefs should be written below brief tag
  * if they are too long for one line.
  *
- * @param number_of_owls general argument or memeber
+ * @param number_of_owls general argument or member
  *
  * @param[in] input_param function input argument
  *                        (if out argument is present)